TradeTrust/documentation/docs/document-creator/config-file/file-structure.md

 The `"apikey"` field is optional, it accepts a string as the API key.

-If your document storage endpoint does not requires an API key, you should omit this field.
+If your document storage endpoint does not require an API key, you should omit this field.

 ### `"url"` field